 Related Reading: 12 Signs Your Past Relationships Are Affecting Your Present Relationship

-Understanding the underlying reason behind the betrayal of trust in a relationship can be a crucial step toward finding a solution to prevent a recurrence.
+Understanding the underlying reason behind the betrayal of trust in a relationship can be a crucial step toward finding a solution to prevent a recurrence as well as figuring out how to cope with betrayal and heal from it.

 Why Does Betrayal Hurt So Much?

-When a spouse betrays your trust, it can feel like someone has stuck and knife in your gut and is slowly turning it.
-The effects of betrayal in marriage can be gutting and it takes time to forgive a cheating partner.
-That’s because betrayal hits at the very core of what we need in relationships, whether romantic or not.
-Humans crave intimacy, security, and trust.
-Anything that interferes with that will trigger betrayal trauma in a relationship, bringing up emotions like:
+Betrayal can feel like someone has stuck a knife in your gut and is slowly turning it.
+The effects of betrayal in marriage or a relationship are undoubtedly gutting and healing from it takes time.
+That’s because betrayal hits at the very core of what we need from a relationship—intimacy, security, and trust.
+Anything that interferes with that will trigger betrayal trauma, bringing up emotions like:

-A Reddit user sums up the answer to “why does betrayal hurt so much” and explains the impact of betrayal trauma in a relationship rather well.
+A Reddit user explains the impact of betrayal trauma in a relationship rather well.
 “It hurts to have people treat you like trash.
 It hurts that they can treat you like trash, and you bear the pain while they move on because they never cared about you, and you cared about them.
 The best you can do is feel your feelings, tell yourself “Yup, this sucks”, not do anything about it, and distract yourself by doing good things for yourself.
 Living well is really the best revenge.
 And time really does heal,” they say.

 Related Reading: I’m happily married but I like to pretend I’m single

-• Erosion of trust: The basis of any healthy relationship is trust.
-Once you damage this foundation, it will be difficult to rebuild intimacy and vulnerability
+- Erosion of trust: The basis of any healthy relationship is trust.
+Once you damage this foundation, it is difficult to rebuild intimacy and vulnerability

-• Loss of intimacy: When you are feeling betrayed in a relationship, intimacy, and emotional connection fly out of the proverbial window
+- Loss of intimacy: When you feel betrayed, intimacy and emotional connection fly out of the proverbial window

 A Reddit user shares her experience of betrayal, “I have developed major trust issues, insecurities, and resentment towards him, and I often get really triggered by things romantic or seeing other couples in love and things like that, as I feel I can’t have that with him due to the blocks I have formed towards him.”